polterguy/polterguy.github.io/tutorials/http-rest/index.md

 * How the POST, PATCH, PUT, GET and DELETE HTTP slots differs in logic
 * How to automatically transform back and forth between lambda objects and JSON, and/or other request/response types

-The purpose of Magic and Hyperlambda is to _simplify your life as a developer without compromising scalability, execution speed, or maintainability_.
+The purpose of Magic and Hyperlambda is to simplify your life as a developer without compromising scalability, execution speed, or maintainability.
-One example of this is how easy it is to integrate your Hyperlambda backend with other HTTP based services by utilising the HTTP slots from Hyperlambda.
+One example of this is how easy it is to integrate your Hyperlambda backend with other HTTP based services by utilising its HTTP slots.
 Let's illustrate with some code.

 ```
 http.get:"https://jsonplaceholder.typicode.com/posts"